matloff/regtools/README.md

 We can adjust the analysis accordingly, using the **classadjust()** function.

-## EXAMPLE:  RECTANGULARIZATION OF TIME SERIES
+## RECTANGULARIZATION OF TIME SERIES

 This allows use of ordinary tools like **lm()** for prediction in time series data.
 Since the goal here is prediction rather than inference,